GraphBLAS/graphblas-api-cpp/markdown/views.md

 ### Return Value

-(1) Returns a view of the matrix `matrix` in which every stored scalar value has been transformed using the function `fn`.
+(1) Returns a view of `matrix` satisfying `MatrixRange`.
+The stored scalar values will correspond to every stored scalar value in `matrix` transformed using the function `fn`.

-(2) Returns a view of the vector `vector` in which every stored scalar value has been transformed using the function `fn`.
+(2) Returns a view of `vector` satisfying `VectorRange`.
+The stored scalar values will correspond to every stored scalar value in `vector` transformed using the function `fn`.

 ### Example